 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-17 Top Things To Do In The Latin Quarter of Paris
+17 Best Things To Do In The Latin Quarter Paris

 1. Absorb Intellectual Brilliance At La Sorbonne

-This world-renowned university in the Latin Quarter of Paris was founded in the 13th century by Robert de Sorbon.
+The world-renowned Sorbonne University in the Latin Quarter of Paris was founded in the 13th century by Robert de Sorbon.
 Latin was spoken by the professors and students in the streets of the Latin Quarter and thus the name was born.

 Sit at a café in Place de la Sorbonne with its central fountain and admire the entrance to La Sorbonne with its beautiful façade and the blue dome of the Sorbonne Chapel elegantly soaring skyward.

 Care to visit this distinguished university?
 Try contacting firstname.lastname@example.org to set up a guided tour.